patrick-kidger/equinox/README.md

 - [`build_model.py`](./examples/build_model.py) demonstrates how to build parameterised-functions-as-data using `equinox.Module`.
 In particular we'll construct an MLP from scratch, and then pass it into higher-order functions like JIT and grad in order to train it.
 This allows us to produce models using a familiar class-based syntax, that are also functional and integrate directly with JAX's JIT/autograd.

+- [`train_rnn.py`](./examples/train_rnn.py) trains an RNN on a toy clockwise/anticlockwise spiral classification problem.
+This demonstrates the use of `jax.lax.scan` with Equinox.
+(It just works, no tricks required.)

 ## API

 ### Full API list